WHY STUDY LITERATURE AND PHOTOGRAPHY IN IRELAND?

 This program is offered to enable students to study abroad while making normal progress toward their degree objectives, and earning units in courses taught by Santa Rosa Junior College faculty.
 This program is offered in partnership with the American Institute for Foreign Study (AIFS), which arranges transportation, living accommodations, and a wide range of student and instructional support services.
 Units earned on this trip will appear on transcripts issued by Santa Rosa Junior College.

-- Friday, March 6, 2020.
+- The deadline has not yet been set, but it’s projected to be in early March 2021.
 Please note that this program is first come, first served and once it reaches its full capacity of 30 students, the program will be closed.
+We anticipate the application process will begin sometime during the Fall 2020 semester.

 PROGRAM COSTS/SCHOLARSHIPS/FINANCIAL AID